 I am a cultural and intellectual historian of modern Britain, with interests in urban history and the history of science.
 I edit the Oxford journal Twentieth Century British History and, with Susan Pedersen of Columbia and Peter Mandler of Cambridge, run the New York – Cambridge Training Collaboration (NYCTC) in modern British history.
 My first book, The Two Cultures Controversy: Science, Literature, and Cultural Politics in Postwar Britain (Cambridge, 2009), explained how a cliché about intellectual life – that it is divided between “two cultures,” the humanities and sciences – ignited a ferocious debate during the 1960s, as this familiar lament became invested with rival readings of England’s past, the West’s present, and Africa’s future.
-My current project, Thatcher’s Progress: Urban Planning and Social Democracy in Postwar Britain, follows the Prime Minister on a driving tour through the planned city of Milton Keynes on September 25, 1979.
+My current project, Thatcher’s Progress: Urban Planning the Life of Social Democracy, follows the Prime Minister on a driving tour through the planned city of Milton Keynes on September 25, 1979.
 Margaret Thatcher’s journey reveals a dynamic welfare state during the decade of its purported crisis, forcing a more limited – and more precise – understanding of the neoliberal transition during the late-twentieth century.
 As I bring this book to completion, I am developing a new project on the ways that British history has figured in conceptions of world history since Adam Smith; a first installment, on British history and modernization theory, has appeared in Modern Intellectual History, and was named winner of the Walter D. Love Prize by the North American Conference on British Studies.
 You can read more about that article (here) .

 ACLS, Charles A. Ryskamp Fellowship (2012-2013).